 Note: The sample images imported for Lesson 1 are also referenced in Lesson 2.
-If your first class did not follow the exercises as presented in the book, your students should prepare for Lesson 2 by creating a catalog and importing the Lesson 1 sample images (see Lesson 1, pages 9 to 11).
+If your first class did not follow the exercises as presented in the book, your students should prepare for Lesson 2 by creating a catalog and importing the Lesson 1 sample images (see Lesson 1, pages 10-11).

-- Your students should be familiar with the options in the import dialogs, and should be able to get photos from a digital camera or import them from folders on the hard disk using a variety of methods. - They should be aware of the options available in the Advanced mode of the Photo Downloader dialog.
-They should understand that the advanced import options will help them to apply several levels of organization automatically to a batch of photos during the import process, which will save them a lot of work after the images are already in the catalog. - Students should be aware of and able to use the keywords and folders lists to help them access the images they want in a catalog. - They should understand People, Places, and Events tags, and know how to launch the People Recognition, Add Places, and Add Event workflows from within the Media view. - They should be able to switch between the Media, People, Places, and Events views, and be comfortable with the various working modes for each view.
+- They should be aware of the options available in the Advanced mode of the Photo Downloader dialog.
+They should understand that the advanced import options will help them apply several levels of organization automatically to a batch of photos during the import process, which will save them a lot of work after the images are already in the catalog. - Students should be aware of and able to use the keywords and folders lists to help them access the images they want in a catalog. - They should understand People, Places, and Events tags, and know how to launch the People Recognition, Add Places, and Add Event workflows from within the Media view. - They should be able to switch between the Media, People, Places, and Events views, and be comfortable with the various working modes for each view.